1978

 Shattered/Respectable/Far Away Eyes/Love In Vain/Tumbling Dice/

-With special guest Doug Kershaw on fiddle on Far Away Eyes.
+With special guest Doug Kershaw (fiddle) on Far Away Eyes.

 780718B July: US TV (NBC) ‘News’.
 Report on US tour, incl.